-As people realize the importance of going green, many are now wanting to stay in environmentally-friendly hotels when they travel.
+As people realize the importance of going green, many are now wanting to stay in environmentally-friendly hotels when they travel, so they can be a part of sustainable tourism, and lower their environmental impact.
 Whether it’s for pleasure or business, there are a growing number of hotels that have added green living features.
 By staying at green hotels, you are assured of an eco-friendly experience that also helps to save the planet.

 What is an Environmentally-Friendly Hotel?

 An environmentally-friendly hotel, also known as a green hotel or an eco hotel, offers accommodations that reduce your carbon footprint and have less impact on the environment.
 The owners of these hotels have taken steps to improve energy efficiency and the health of its guests and staff.
 An eco hotel implements green living practices that are non-toxic and safer for humans and pets.

 The Green Hotel Association is a 19-year old organization dedicated to helping hoteliers become more environmentally responsible.
 According to GreeHotels.com, the association “encourages, promotes and supports the greening of the lodging industry.”
 The association’s members have all added green features to their hotels.
 The association provides numerous techniques to help hotels become greener while also reducing operating costs.
 This is a wonderful initiative coming from the hospitality industry.

 Although the association does not provide green certification, it does represent hotels that use eco-friendly strategies.
 Members of the association include B&Bs, inns, hotels, motels, and resorts.
 As you make travel plans, look for accommodations with membership in the Green Hotel Association.

 Many people have embraced a green lifestyle.
 Essentially, green living is for anyone who cares about the environment and wants to conserve the remaining natural resources, such as drinkable water and fossil fuels.